 A skilled shooting guard who transformed from a small-college prospect into an NBA cornerstone and a respected voice for players' rights.

-CJ McCollum's path to the NBA was not a foregone conclusion.
-Playing at Lehigh University, a mid-major program, he announced himself to the basketball world by leading the 15th-seeded Mountain Hawks to a historic upset over powerhouse Duke in the 2012 NCAA tournament.
-Drafted by the Portland Trail Blazers, he spent years as a reserve before seizing a starting role and winning the NBA's Most Improved Player award in 2016.
-Alongside Damian Lillard, he formed one of the league's most potent and durable backcourts, known for his smooth pull-up jumper and clutch scoring.
-Off the court, McCollum built a parallel career in journalism, earning a degree and hosting a podcast.
-His thoughtful perspective led him to a leadership role as President of the National Basketball Players Association, where he advocated for player interests during critical collective bargaining negotiations.
+CJ McCollum led the 15th-seeded Lehigh Mountain Hawks to a historic upset over Duke in the 2012 NCAA tournament, announcing himself from a mid-major program.
+The Portland Trail Blazers drafted him, and he spent years as a reserve before seizing a starting role.
+He won the NBA's Most Improved Player award in 2016.
+Alongside Damian Lillard, he formed one of the league's most durable backcourts, known for a smooth pull-up jumper and clutch scoring.
+Off the court, McCollum earned a degree and built a journalism career hosting a podcast.
+He served as President of the National Basketball Players Association, advocating for player interests during critical collective bargaining negotiations.

 1981–1996